ngrx/platform/projects/ngrx.io/content/guide/component-store/index.md

 # @ngrx/component-store

-ComponentStore is a standalone library that helps managing local/component state.
+ComponentStore is a standalone library that helps to manage local/component state.
 It's an alternative to push-based "Service with a Subject".

 ## Introduction